bllguo/CourseProject/README.md

 They can also be found [at this page](https://bllguo.github.io/CourseProject/docs).

 An example for fine-tuning embeddings can be found in [this notebook](https://github.com/bllguo/CourseProject/blob/main/example_finetune.ipynb) and [this page](https://bllguo.github.io/CourseProject/example_finetune).

+A video demo is available [at this link](https://uofi.box.com/s/0cjg3ftn23hnl1ez1id4ihkyzyikhrvo).